section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 The information theory can provide more information on how decision trees work.
 Entropy and information gain are the building blocks of decision trees.
 An overview of these fundamental concepts will improve our understanding of how decision trees are built.

 Entropy is a metric for calculating uncertainty.
-Information gain is a measure of how uncertainty in the target variable is reduced given a set of independent variables.
+Information gain is a measure of how uncertainty in the target variable is reduced, given a set of independent variables.

-The concept of information gain involves using independent variables (features) to gain information about a target variable (class).
+The information gain concept involves using independent variables (features) to gain information about a target variable (class).
 The entropy of the target variable (Y) and the [conditional entropy](https://en.wikipedia.org/wiki/Conditional_entropy) of Y (given X) are used to estimate the information gain.
-In this case, the conditional entropy is substracted from the entropy of Y.
+In this case, the conditional entropy is subtracted from the entropy of Y.

 Information gain is used in the training of decision trees.
 It helps in reducing uncertainty in these trees.
 A high information gain means that a high degree of uncertainty (information entropy) has been removed.
-Entropy and information gain are important in the splitting of branches, which is an important activity in the construction of decision trees.
+Entropy and information gain are important in splitting branches, which is an important activity in the construction of decision trees.

 Let's take a simple example of how a decision tree works.
 Suppose we want to predict if a customer will purchase a mobile phone or not.
 The features of the phone form the basis of his decision.
 This analysis can be presented in a decision tree diagram.
 The root node and decision nodes of the decision represent the features of the phone mentioned above.
 The leaf node represents the final output, either *buying* or *not buying*.
 The main features that determine the choice include the price, internal storage, and Random Access Memory (RAM).
 The decision tree will appear as follows.